Understanding the subsurface is critical to the needs of the E&P industry for minimising drilling risk and maximising subsurface recovery

 The first major anisotropic application of waveform inversion was conducted by founding members of S-Cube in this award-winning study.
 This was at a site in the North Sea with a known shallow gas accumulation in the clastic section situated above a chalk reservoir.
 The waveform inversion successfully defines the structure using a data feed from a ocean-bottom seismic survey as shown below.

 The company grew on the basis of this work and a breakthrough to a long-standing limitation in localised optimisation methodology known as "cycle-skipping".
 The adaptive formulation of waveform inversion increased the learning accuracy and improved the steepest descent search direction.
-AWITM was patented, proven on field data and became the recipient of the EAGE Guido Bonarelli Award for 2015.
+AWITM was patented, proven on field data and became the recipient of the Bonarelli Award for 2015 by the EAGE, the leading European professional organisation in petroleum geoscience.
 It is now in mainstream use within Equinor, Woodside Energy and most recently in 2019 within Chevron.

 Ocean-bottom survey receiver cables are positioned on the seafloor with 1440 individual hydrophone locations marked as dots shown on the horizontal slices below.
 The left column is the input model grid with a manually inserted low blob to approximate the gas accumulation whilst the right column shows the iterated model grid converting the low velocity feature into a defined structure.

 Also displayed are the simulated and recorded traces from a shot firing into a cable of receivers over the anomaly.
 The details of the gas charged interbedded layers and faults get captured as low velocity features in the model grid as the data fitting feedback loop cause the simulations to increase their fit with the recordings.